School of Music Organizations

 Institute of Sacred Music Organizations

-The primary choral ensembles sponsored by the Yale Institute of Sacred Music are the Yale Camerata, led by founding conductor Marguerite L. Brooks, and Yale Schola Cantorum, a chamber choir conducted by David Hill.
-For information on these and other vocal ensembles supported by the Institute, please visit http://ism.yale.edu.
+The primary choral ensembles sponsored by the Yale Institute of Sacred Music are the Yale Camerata, founded by Marguerite L. Brooks, and conducted by Felicia Barber; and Yale Schola Cantorum, a chamber choir conducted by David Hill.
+For information on these and other vocal ensembles supported by the Institute, please visit https://ism.yale.edu.

 Concerts and Recitals